Issue 3 of BPR-9 is hereby released.

 In addition, there is a bidirectional arrow between the radiating centre of the antenna and the line at ground level, labelled as representing a distance of 277 metres.

 Next, there is a bidirectional arrow between the radiating centre of the antenna and the line of the average elevation of terrain, which indicates that the radiating centre is 298 metres above the average level of terrain.

 Next, there is a bidirectional arrow between the line marking the radiating centre of the antenna and the line at mean sea level, indicating that there are 488 metres between the two.

 Annex B — Antenna Radiation Pattern Data

 Format of the Antenna Radiation Pattern

 For the vertical and horizontal patterns, data shall be taken relative to maximum gain (boresight = 0°).
-For the vertical and horizontal pattern, a sufficient number of points shall be selected to provide an accuracy of ±0.5 dB in the main beam of the antenna (0 to -10 dB range from maximum) and an accuracy of 1 dB in all other directions.
+For the vertical and horizontal pattern, a sufficient number of points shall be selected to provide an accuracy of ±0.5 dB in the main beam of the antenna (a range of 0 to -10 dB from the maximum) and an accuracy of 1 dB in all other directions.

 A text file, as per the specifications in Annex E of BPR-1, must be prepared for the composite antenna pattern.